 Our courses have been scored 5 out of 5 for quality**

-Matt Bromley runs a series of training courses for school staff and business leaders, described by one recent delegate as being “the best training I’ve had in 18 years of teaching”.
+Our training was described by one recent delegate as being “the best training I’ve had in 18 years of teaching”.

-Here’s some more feedback we’ve received for Matt’s courses***:
+Here’s some more feedback we’ve received for our courses***:

 “I’ve learnt more about pedagogy in the last hour than I did in four full years studying for my BA Ed”